patrickfav/website-favre/content/opensource/id-mask/index.md

 ---
 title: 'id-mask'
 date: 2019-03-29
-lastmod: 2022-12-07
+lastmod: 2023-01-30
 description: 'IDMask is a Java library for masking internal ids (e.g. from your DB) when they need to be published to hide their actual value and to prevent forging.
-It has support optional randomisation has a wide support for various Java types including long, UUID and BigInteger.
-This library bases its security on strong cryptographic primitives.'
+It has support optional randomisation has a wide support for various Java types including long, UUID and BigInteger.'
 summary: 'IDMask is a Java library for masking internal ids (e.g. from your DB) when they need to be published to hide their actual value and to prevent forging.
-It has support optional randomisation has a wide support for various Java types including long, UUID and BigInteger.
-This library bases its security on strong cryptographic primitives.'
+It has support optional randomisation has a wide support for various Java types including long, UUID and BigInteger.'
 slug: id-mask
 tags: ["64bit", "aes-encryption", "biginteger", "byte-array"]
 keywords: ["64bit", "aes-encryption", "biginteger", "byte-array", "database-ids", "hashid", "hashids", "hkdf", "hmac", "id", "integer", "jackson", "jax-rs", "long", "obfuscation", "paramconverter", "serializer", "uuid"]